 A student requests assistance from the Financial Aid Office by completing the following steps:

 Use estimated tax information if necessary.
-If you filed your 2013 federal taxes prior to completing your FAFSA you are encouraged to use the “IRS Data Retrieval Tool” available on the FAFSA website to fill in all of the tax-related questions.
+If you filed your 2015 federal taxes prior to completing your FAFSA you are encouraged to use the “IRS Data Retrieval Tool” available on the FAFSA website to fill in all of the tax-related questions.
 A short tutorial showing how to use the IRS Data Retrieval Tool can be found here.
-The student and at least one parent will need to request a PIN from www.pin.ed.gov in order to sign the FAFSA online.

 U.S. citizens and eligible non-citizens must complete the FAFSA if they are seeking institutional financial aid from the College.
 Canadian students and other international students do not need to complete the FAFSA.

-Thomas Aquinas College’s CFFS (either the U.S., Canada, or International version, depending on the student's nationality) can be obtained from the College’s website.
+Thomas Aquinas College’s CFFS (either the U.S., Canadian, or International version, depending on the student's nationality) can be obtained from the College’s website.

-Complete the Cal Grant GPA Verification Form: This third step is only for students who are residents of California and who are going to be a freshman or sophomore in 2014-15 and who do not already have a four-year Cal Grant award.
-In addition to completing a FAFSA by March 3, 2014, these students must also submit a Cal Grant GPA Verification Form to the California Student Aid Commission by March 3, 2014 (postmark deadline).
+Complete the Cal Grant GPA Verification Form: This third step is only for students who are residents of California and who are going to be freshmen or sophomores in 2016-17 and who do not already have a four-year Cal Grant award.
+In addition to completing a FAFSA by March 2, 2016, these students must also submit a Cal Grant GPA Verification Form to the California Student Aid Commission by March 2, 2016 (postmark deadline).

 - Sign the copy of the tax return (or make a copy of the signed return).
 Be sure to attach: